Raja72527252/sri/README.md

 ## 📄 License

-This project is created for SHRI Home Builders.
+This project is created for Mann Home Builders.
 All rights reserved.

-## 🤝 Contributing
+---

-This is a custom project for SHRI Home Builders.
+This is a custom project for Mann Home Builders.
 For any modifications or updates, please contact the development team.

 ---